Public Health Warning Issued Related To Recent Sewage Discharge

 Several outflows in and around the city of Boston are experiencing overflows due to the current weather event which may potentially affect waters in Boston Inner Harbor.

 Massachusetts Water Resources Authority Outflow MWR203, located in the Upper Inner Harbor, upstream of North Washington St. Bridge, and Boston Water and Sewer Commission Outflows BOS013, BOS002, and BOS009 in East Boston, BOS019 in Charlestown, BOS060 Downtown, BOS070 in the Fort Point Channel, and BOS076 in South Boston, beginning at various times on March 14th creating a potential public health risk.
 This advisory will expire 48 hours after these overflows have ended.

-This data is preliminary and may be revised with additional overflows.
-Check the Boston Water and Sewer Commission website here for updates about this discharge and the Massachusetts Water Resources Authority website here for current updates about potential discharges.
+This data is preliminary and may be revised to include any additional overflows and end times.
+Check the Massachusetts Water Resources Authority website here and Boston Water and Sewer Commission here for current updates about this discharge.